Charin1/nexus-health-ai/README.md

 *   **Multi-Agent Specialization:** Utilizes different agent frameworks (`smolagents` and `crewai`) to assign specialized agents to specific tasks for optimal performance.
 *   **Local-First AI:** Ensures data privacy and eliminates API costs by running entirely on local models using **Ollama**.
-*   **Advanced RAG Capabilities:** The Policy Agent uses Retrieval-Augmented Generation to provide accurate answers from specific documents, such as insurance policies.
+*   **Dynamic RAG via Multi-Tool Selection:** The Policy Agent can intelligently select the correct policy document from a library of pre-indexed files to answer user queries, making the system dynamic and scalable.
 *   **Modular and Scalable:** Built with a clear separation of concerns, using modern protocols like ACP and MCP for communication between agents and tools.
 *   **Tool-Enabled Agents:** Agents can use external tools, such as a real-time web search or a custom doctor database, to enhance their capabilities.